top of page

 Frequently Asked Questions (FAQ)

-A: The original lyrics were written in Spanish by José Palma in 1899.
+The original lyrics were written in Spanish by José Palma in 1899.
 His poem Filipinas was later adapted to fit the melody of Felipe’s composition.
+In the original Spanish lyrics, phrases like "en tus montes" are used to describe the Philippines' mountains, highlighting their natural beauty and patriotic symbolism.

-A: Under Republic Act No. 8491 (Flag and Heraldic Code of the Philippines), the anthem must be sung in Filipino and follow its original musical arrangement and tempo to preserve its national significance and integrity.
+Under Republic Act No. 8491 (Flag and Heraldic Code of the Philippines), the anthem must be sung in Filipino and follow its original musical arrangement and tempo to preserve its national significance and integrity.
+The law specifically refers to the Filipino National Anthem Lupang Hinirang, emphasizing its official title and the importance of singing it in the national language.

-A: No. The law prohibits altering the anthem’s tempo or using it for entertainment or commercial purposes.
+No. The law prohibits altering the anthem’s tempo or using it for entertainment or commercial purposes.
 It must be performed as a solemn march and treated with respect.
+The anthem’s solemnity has long led thy sons to honor and defend the nation, inspiring patriotism and unity.

-A: It is sung at the start of public functions, school flag ceremonies, official government events, and international sports competitions — moments that call for national unity and pride.
+It is sung at the start of public functions, school flag ceremonies, official government events, and international sports competitions — moments that call for national unity and pride.
+In these significant occasions, thy sons of the nation join together to sing the anthem, expressing their loyalty and devotion to the country.

 What does Lupang Hinirang mean in English?

-A: Lupang Hinirang translates to “Chosen Land.”
+Lupang Hinirang translates to “Chosen Land.”
 The title reflects the deep connection between Filipinos and their homeland — a place they vow to honor, protect, and cherish.
+The Philippines is truly a land dear to its people, celebrated for its enduring greatness and the sacrifices made to preserve its liberty.

 Jose Palma, a vintage portrait of a young man in a suit, looking to the side with a neutral expression.
 Sepia tone gives an old-fashioned feel.